 Anchiskhati Church is a three-aisled basilica, built of hewn stone (the original layer), and the upper parts of the walls and all the inner poles are made of brick (restoration of the 17th century).

-The church was initially dedicated to the Virgin Mary.
-The name Anchiskhati was given to the church in the late 17th century, when the icon of the saviour was moved to Tbilisi from the Ancha Monastery in Klarjeti (now located in Turkey).
-The church was damaged and rebuilt several times from the 15th through the 17th century, due to wars with Persions and Turks.
+The name Anchiskhati was given to the church in the late 17th century, when the icon of the savior was moved to Tbilisi from the Ancha Monastery, Klarjeti (now located in Turkey).
+The church was damaged and rebuilt several times from the 15th through the 17th century, due to wars with Persians and Turks.

 In the end of 19th century the dome was added to the church, which significantly changed it.
 During the Soviet regime, the liturgical ceremonies in Anchiskhati church were halted, and it was turned into the museum of handcrafts, and later, into an art studio.
 The liturgical ceremonies were restored in the church in 1989.

 Sioni cathedral, St. George church of Kari, Shardeni street and glass Bridge of Peace

 To book private tours from Tbilisi, please contact us or follow the links below: